Apply for an individual liquor permit

 Apply for a liquor permit in East Arnhem

-This page has information for people who live in the East Arnhem region, including the Gunyangara, Yirrkala, Ski Beach, Galupa and Nhulunbuy communities, who want to apply for a liquor permit.
+If you live in the East Arnhem region, including the Gunyangara, Yirrkala, Ski Beach, Galupa and Nhulunbuy communities, you can apply for a liquor permit.

 These areas are dry areas.

 There are restrictions on how much alcohol you can drink depending on the conditions of your permit.

 You can also find out how to apply for a permit if you're a:

 - regular visitor with recognised accommodation

 You can apply for a permit if you're over 18 years old and are one of the following: